New Jersey Attorneys Advocating for Victims of Failure to Diagnose or Treat Preeclampsia

 If a woman is diagnosed with preeclampsia, her obstetrician or treating physician must immediately devise an appropriate treatment plan.
 Often, expectant mothers with preeclampsia are required to remain hospitalized for consistent monitoring, or to remain on bed rest until delivery.
 In other cases, blood pressure medication may be prescribed and accompanied by regular blood pressure testing (at least four times daily).
 Blood pressure medication may be supplemented by a magnesium sulfate drip to prevent eclampsia and other complications.
 As for delivery, some cases may simply require an induced labor that proceeds naturally, while others cases may require a cesarean delivery to ensure the safety of both mother and child.

 When you are expecting a child, you place your trust, your life, and the life of your child in your doctor’s hands.
 When these medical professionals fail to provide the adequate standard of care, the results can be devastating.
-If you or someone you love has suffered as a result of a doctor’s failure to diagnose and/or treat preeclampsia, contact Fronzuto Law Group today to learn about your legal options.
-One of our skilled medical malpractice attorneys is standing by to assist you.
+If you or someone you love has suffered injuries as a result of a doctor’s failure to diagnose or treat preeclampsia, contact Fronzuto Law Group today to learn about your legal options.
+One of our skilled New Jersey preeclampsia malpractice lawyers is standing by to assist you.
 Please call 973-435-4551 for a free consultation or contact us online for further assistance.